tbfang/swiss-happy-maps/data_wrangling/Readme.md

-# File descriptions for data wrangling
+# Data Wrangling Task Descriptions

 1. `twitter_cleaning.ipynb`: This notebook uses the parquest files downloaded by the scripts in the folder `scripts` that were used to download data for twitter (55.6GB).
 This notebook combines and cleans the parquet files based on some observations.
 The